SPD Selector

 Typical commercial/industrial air terminal configuration:

-• Multiple individual air terminals or complete mesh conductor networks for large roof areas
+• Multiple individual strike termination devices or complete mesh conductor networks for large roof areas

-• Material selection: Primarily copper air terminals for maximum reliability and longevity
+• Material selection: Primarily copper lightning rods for maximum reliability and longevity

 • Integration with building management systems and lightning monitoring equipment